-- Push the red stop button inward; this should be the case whenever handling cables and/or electrodes which are attached to the instrument. - Connect jumper wires between cable take-outs and electrodes (preferably connected to upright section). - Use cable joints to connect Cable 1 & 2 and Cable 3 & 4.
-Important: cable joints are directional and the ridges on the cable joints should be towards the - instrument. - Put Cable 2 into Connector 1, and Cable 3 into Connector 2 on the instrument end panel. - Using the external power cable, connect the instrument to an external 12V car battery (>55Ah). - Press the Power button on the instrument to start.
+- Push the red stop button inward; this should be the case whenever handling cables and/or electrodes which are attached to the instrument. - Connect jumper wires between cable take-outs and electrodes (preferably connected to upright section). - Put Cable 1 into Connector 1, and Cable 2 into - Connector 2 on the instrument end panel. - Using the external power cable, connect the instrument to an external 12V car battery (>55Ah). - Press the Power button on the instrument to start.
 Clicking noises will be audible during this start-up as the instrument exercises the relay matrix.